rapsacnz/LightFrame/README.md

 - calls to the server are abstracted to remove all the boilerplate.
 - Notifications and Spinners are handled by the Abstract class
 - All return values from the controller are encapsulated in a Result class that contains a `success` boolean, a `messsage` and a `data` object
+### Acknowledgements: Carl Harmer - my brother - Thanks for your ideas when implementing this component.